ouspg/CompSec/Lab5_ChipWhisperer/README.md

 ## B) Buffer glitch attack

 **In this task you will complete tutorial *Fault_3-Glitch_Buffer_Attacks.ipynb***.
 Do parts 1.1-1.3, which concentrate on attacking unsafe assebly code.
+Attack code is already provided and it most likely works without additional tweaking, so this part should be quite straightforward.
 After being successful, take screenshot of results and answer additional questions in your return template.

 > You can tune tried glitch parameters to the ones that you retrieved in the last task